If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.

 Additionally, Trolls that drop to 0 hit points will normally return to life with Regeneration.
 Chill Touch prevents this because if they don’t restore at least 1 hit point, they don’t regenerate.

 Chill Touch does not prevent a creature from gaining temporary hit points.
 This is because hit points and temporary hit points are separate things (PHB 198).
-This has been confirmed specifically for Chill Touch on Sage Advice.

 Chill Touch does not ignore cover.
-Because of the hand floating down flavor the spell, some players think of it sort of like Sacred Flame where the attack is descending rather than flying across the room like a projectile.
+Because of the hand floating down flavor the spell, some players think of it sort of like Sacred Flame, where the attack is descending rather than flying across the room like a projectile.

-While that can certainly be the flavor you apply to your character’s Chill Touch, the rules for ranged spell attacks are clear — cover boosts AC, ranged spell attacks have to beat AC, therefore cover works on Chill Touch.
+While that can certainly be the flavor you apply to your character’s Chill Touch, the rules for ranged spell attacks are clear — cover boosts AC, ranged spell attacks have to beat AC; therefore cover works on Chill Touch.

 If a creature goes invisible while under the effects of Chill Touch, the hand remains visible.
 I haven’t found confirmation on this, but it seems to be the way it should work.
 After all, going invisible doesn’t automatically dispel magic effects (which is what Chill Touch is), so why would the hand go invisible?